udacity/fullstack-nanodegree-vm/README.md

 4. Launch the Vagrant VM in the cloned folder with its containing settings by typing:
     - ``` $ cd ../fullstack-nanodegree-vm/vagrant ```
     - ``` $ vagrant up ```
+5. Login to Vagrant
     - ``` $ vagrant ssh ``` (this should connect you to the VM)
-5. Load the sql database setup located in the tournament.sql file
+7. Load the tournament.sql database setup through psql
     - ``` $ cd /vagrant/tournament ```
     - ``` $ psql ```
     - ``` $ \i tournament.sql ```
-6. Exit psql
+8. Exit psql
     - ``` $ \q ```
-7. Run the tournament or tournament test
+9. Execute tournament test by invoking the python script:
     - ``` $ python tournament_test.py ```
-    - ``` $ python tournament.py ```

 ---